 What is driving this valuation?
 Is it continued high growth off a real revenue base and how does it compare to its peers?
 Let’s see where TransferWise fits in.

-We can clearly see from the analysis above that high annual growth is what is driving a high valuation.
-TransferWise is unique as the only group still growing at its pace even with a substantial nine figure revenue base (we’ve estimated a repeat of the 100% annual growth seen from March 2017 to March 2018).
+We can clearly see from the analysis above that high annual growth is driving a high valuation.
+TransferWise is unique as the only group still growing at its pace, even with a substantial nine figure revenue base (we’ve estimated a repeat of the 100% annual growth seen from March 2017 to March 2018).

 Alpha FX has the richest valuation and FairFX is close behind but both are growing off relatively small revenue bases.
 OFX has been picking up the pace and it will be interesting to see if its valuation follows.

-Which would suggest their 12x Price to Sales ratio doesn’t look crazy.
+This would suggest their 12x price to sales ratio doesn’t look crazy.
 Which means it’s hard to say a $4bn valuation is crazy either…as long as the growth rates hold up.

 Valuing big digital cross-border businesses